mike-perdide/libpcoords/README.rst

 clients.
 I naturally thought about Picviz, but when I tried to find a project page, all I found was: http://www.wallinfire.net/pcoords, which doesn't exist anymore, since Picviz became Picviz Labs, and the project became a product.
-The code is still opensource thought, but it is not a free software project anymore.
+The code is still opensource though, but it is not a free software project anymore.

 This is why I'm creating this repository, so that anyone wanting to